SAP-archive/ytt-lint/README.md

 ## Reporting issues

 Open an issue on this repo.
 If possible include a ytt-template or plain-yaml-file which causes the problem.

+# Acknowledgments

+This project heavily depends on (ytt)[https://github.com/k14s/ytt], which itself is based on the (Starlark in Go)[https://github.com/google/starlark-go] project.
+Kudos also to the (Kubernetes project)[https://kubernetes.io/], which provide JSON Schemas for their resources, and (cappyzawa)[https://github.com/cappyzawa], who created a (JSON Schema for Concourse pipelines)[https://github.com/cappyzawa/concourse-pipeline-jsonschema].